basho-labs/riak-dotnet-client-imagestore/README.md

 Description
 ===========

-This sample application demonstrates how to store and retrieve binary image files using CorrugatedIron.
+This sample application demonstrates how to store and retrieve binary image files using the Riak .NET Client.
 It's a simple Winforms application with the sole purpose of demonstrating how to deal with binary files.

-This is not a production application, it is intended to be used as a reference for other developers who wish to use CorrugatedIron to deal with binary files.
+This is not a production application, it is intended to be used as a reference for other developers who wish to use the Riak .NET Client to deal with binary files.

 How to use the application
 ==========================